AboubakaryT/AboubakaryT/README.md

 ## Hi there, My name is Aboubakary Traore (Abou)👋
-I am an undergraduate Computer Science student at Lehman College pursuing a minor in mathematics.
+I am an undergraduate computer science student at the University of Buffalo pursuing a minor in mathematics.
 As an aspiring Software Engineer, I work hard every day to improve my skills.

 My Hobbies include: